JoseSK999/floresta-docs/src/ch02-03-building-the-chainstate.md

 }
 ```

-First, we use the `genesis_block` function from `bitcoin` to retrieve the genesis block based on the specified parameters, which are determined by our `Network`.
+First, we use the `genesis_block` function from `bitcoin` to retrieve the genesis block based on the specified parameters, which are determined by the `Network` kind.

 Then we save the genesis header into `chainstore`, which of course is `FullyValid` and has height 0.
 We also link the index 0 with the genesis block hash.